-It almost goes without saying that a nurse in all areas is to have good people skills and the passion to want to help others.
-Nurses need to gain trust of the patients which they care for.
+Being a nurse requires you to have good people skills and the passion to want to help others.
+Nurses need to gain the trust of the patients which they care for.
 The ability to work in a team and to take instruction while being able to think on your own initiative is essential.

 Nurses practice in a range of contexts and health care settings some of these include:

-Opportunities for further studies are available at Advanced Diploma, Masters and Doctoral Levels.
-Advanced Midwifery, Advanced Psychiatric Nursing Science; Community Health Nursing Science; Intensive Care Nursing Science; Trauma Nursing Science; Child Nursing Science and Nursing Education.
+Opportunities for further studies are available at Advanced Diploma, Masters and Doctoral Levels.; Community Health Nursing Science; Intensive Care Nursing Science; Trauma Nursing Science; Child Nursing Science; Oncology and Palliative Nursing and Nursing Education.